lupuleasa-core/Runeplus/README.md

 Compared to the default Runelite and Runescape settings, we have performed these useful changes:

-- Default GPU addon: Enabled by default now
+- Default GPU plugin: Enabled by default now
-- Default Prayer addon: Configured to show orb ticks and prayer under your healthbar
+- Default Prayer plugin: Configured to show orb ticks and prayer under your healthbar
-- Ground items: Disabled (replaced by Loot Filters addon)
+- Ground items: Disabled (replaced by Loot Filters plugin)

 ---

-# Streamer addons
+# Streamer plugins

 Enable these if you are a streamer